DavisVaughan/2019-useR-workshop-design-for-humans/README.md

 Stage 11 - Pass CRAN check - `usethis::use_license()` - Update interface
 documentation - `predict()` - `logistic_regression()` - What else?

+Stage 12 - Trying out the full model - Try various `predict()` variations where `forge()` comes in handy

-Stage 12 - A note on recipes - Time permitting - Preprocessing with
+Stage 13 - A note on recipes - Time permitting - Preprocessing with
 recipes - Whether or not to use `skip = TRUE`

-Stage 13 - Extra methods - Very much time permitting - `coef()` is easy
+Stage 14 - Extra methods - Very much time permitting - `coef()` is easy
 - `fitted()` is easy - `data` argument as opposed to holding onto the fitted values - `stats::predict(type = "prob")` to get the fitted values
 - `residuals()` if time - Required items - fitted values from `fitted()`